Digibear-io/ursamu-typescript-core/README.md

     })
 })
 ```
+- `name` The name of the command.
+- `flags` A string of flags the object must have or not (!) have to use the command.
+Access flags.
-- **`pattern`** accepts either wildcard string format, or regular expressions for more fine tuned control.
+- `pattern` accepts either wildcard string format, or regular expressions for more fine tuned control.
 Internally, the wildcard is replaced with a regular expression equiv.
+- `exec(req: MuRequest, args: string[])` The actual command code to be executed.
+Takes two arguments, `req` and `args`.
+Req is the request object sent to the server, and the args array is the result of a match result against the string given to the command.
+- `payload()` Format the payload sectiontion of the response so you can just give the pieces that are important to your code.

-## Adding a Function
+## Functions
-Adding a function is similar to adding a command, except working with the parser instead of the `cmds` object.
+Adding a mushcode function is similar to adding a command, except working with the parser instead of the `cmds` object.
+Functions can be evaluated by commands.
+As with traditional mushcode, adding square braces `[]` around a function expression imbedded within a string will evaluate the code before the string is returned.

 ```JavaScript
 import { parser, DBObj, Scope } from "@ursamu/core";